rackerlabs/support-how-to/content/how-to/exchange/rackspace-directory-sync-administrators-guide/index.md

 #### Alternate email addresses (optional synchronization)

-The `proxyAddresses` attribute is used to create alternate email addresses (aliases) for the Hosted Exchange environment.
+You can use the `proxyAddresses` attribute to create alternate email addresses (aliases) for the Hosted Exchange environment.
 If you set the `proxyAddresses` attribute to include `SMTP: userA@example.net`, then Directory Sync adds the address `userA@example.net` to the environment as an alias to that email